BeyondDimension/SteamTools/README.en.md

 ## ⛔ Unsupported Operating System
 - Windows 8
-	- [Due to Microsoft's official support for the product has ended](https://docs.microsoft.com/lifecycle/products/windows-8), so this program cannot run on this operating system, [It is recommended to upgrade to Windows 8.1](https://support.microsoft.com/windows/update-to-windows-8-1-from-windows-8-17fc54a7-a465-6b5a-c1a0-34140afd0669) or Windows 10
+	- [Due to Microsoft's official support for the product has ended](https://docs.microsoft.com/lifecycle/products/windows-8), so this program cannot run on this operating system, [It is recommended to upgrade to Windows 8.1](https://support.microsoft.com/windows/update-to-windows-8-1-from-windows-8-17fc54a7-a465-6b5a-c1a0-34140afd0669)
 - Windows Server 2012 / 2008 R2 SP1
 	- Only version 1.X is available, and version 2.X is not supported.
 It is recommended to upgrade to **Windows Server 2012 R2** or higher
 - Windows Server / Linux version without desktop GUI